aces/Loris-MRI/docs/scripts_md/ExitCodes.md

 This class lists all the exit codes used by the imaging insertion scripts.

-The exit codes are organized per script, allowing 10 exit codes per script (note, not all of the possible exit codes are used by each script, giving some room to add some later on if needed).
-For each scripts, exit codes are organized based on their use (validation failures, database related failures, file related failures, script execution failures, study related failures, input error checking and setting failures).
+The exit codes are organized per script, together with a section that represents common failures to most scripts. (note, not all of the possible exit codes are used by each script, giving some room to add some later on if needed).
+For each script, exit codes are organized based on their use (validation failures, database related failures, file related failures, script execution failures, study related failures, input error checking and setting failures).

 Below is a list of the possible exit codes organized per script: